sunfishcode/origin/example-crates/tiny/README.md

-That first `mov $rsp,%rdi` is moving the incoming stack pointer we got from the OS into the first argument register to pass to `origin::program::entry` so that it can use it to pick up the command-line arguments, environment variables, and AUX records, however we don't use any of those, so we don't need that argument.
+That first `mov $rsp,%rdi` is moving the incoming stack pointer we got from the OS into the first argument register to pass to `origin::program::entry` so that it can use it to pick up the command-line arguments, environment variables, and AUX records.
+However we don't use any of those, so we don't need that argument.
 In theory origin could put that behind a cargo flag, but I didn't feel like adding separate versions of the `_start` sequence just for that optimization.